A Ghostwriter is someone who does the writing in an author’s stead. There are many reasons to hire a ghostwriter:

 A Good Ghostwriter Seeks Clarity:

-• Good Ghostwriters are patient, they may send important questions ahead of sessions to allow clients reflect and provide better material.
+• Good Ghostwriters are patient; they may send important questions ahead of sessions to allow clients to reflect and provide better material.

 A Good Ghostwriter is not your Pastor (They don’t judge you!):